The Manor House

 Apart from his income from rents Ogle had a considerable tithe income.
 During the mid 19th century there was much discontent because of these charges.
 In fact in many places there were riots, especially in Co.
 Kilkenny, demonstrating at their inequity.
 Take the year 1833, for example!
 The Composition for all Tithes for that year for the Parish of Kilbride was £122-18-3, of which he received a portion.
 (He would also have an income as rector of Blessington).
 This amount was based on the average price of oats for seven years up until 1830.
 Everyone had to pay, and naturally the Catholic tenants felt particularly aggrieved.
 A further aggravation was that the tithe was only payable in regard tillage, so many ranchers like the Finnemores of Ballyward paid relatively little.
 We have details of the lives led by Ogle Moore and his family from the diaries of Mrs Smith of Baltyboys and of the doings of the Encumbered Estates Commission from documents in my possession.
 This article greatly relies on these two sources plus some references from Burke’s Peerage.

 Another document of interest is the registration of trees planted by John Finnemore of Ballyward in the year 1849.
 They were planted in the townland of Ballyfoyle which was at that time leased from Ogle Moore.
 Improving landlords engaged in forestry cultivation for divers reasons.
 One, timber was an investment for the future.
-Also there was a Government grant available.
+Also there was an R.D.S. grant available.
 Sometimes it was for the general improvement of their estates.
 It was a matter of pride for others and we are all aware of the specimen trees still growing on old estates, the seeds of which were sometimes brought from foreign parts when members of the gentry went on their grand tours.
 I don’t know which landlord was credited with the project, but the employment given was of great benefit at the height of the awful Irish famine when the poorer tenants lived in cabins in abject poverty and degradation.
 The trees and their number were as follows:

 5,500 Scotch fir